 Click here to see the steps for checking and adding alternate text for figuures

 Tables pose a special challenge for screen readers because they present textual or numerical data to be easily referenced visually.
 Content within table cells can be complex and might contain lists, paragraphs, form fields, or another table.

 For best results when tagging tables, use the application that you created the document with to add tags when you create the PDF.
 If a PDF isn’t tagged, you can add tags by using the Add Tags To Document command.
 Most tables are properly recognized using this command; however, the command may not recognize a table that lacks clear borders, headings, columns, and rows.
-Use the Touch Up Reading Order tool to determine if the table has been properly recognized and to correct recognition problems.
+Use the Reading Order tool to determine if the table has been properly recognized and to correct recognition problems.
 To add specialized formatting to tables and table cells, use the Tags panel.

 You can use the Table Editor to automatically analyze a table into its components and apply the appropriate tags, but you may still need to check and correct some of these tags manually.
 By viewing table tags, you can determine whether columns, rows, and cells have been correctly identified.
 Tables that lack well-defined borders and rules are often tagged incorrectly or contain adjacent page elements.
 You can correct poorly tagged tables by selecting and redefining them; you can split combined cells by creating a tag for each cell.

 To correct complex tagging problems for tables, you often must use the Tags panel.